-Teen pleads guilty for his role in fatal beating at Carrick youth home
+Teen pleads guilty for role in fatal 2015 beating at Carrick youth home

 According to a criminal complaint, an argument between Grant and Shepard, then 15, turned physical, and they fought in the dining room of the group home.
 The fight broke up but resumed minutes later when Grant threw a vacuum toward Shepard and Crosby, who was 16.

-The three fought, and Shepard held his arm around Grant's neck and Crosby punched and kicked Grant, the complaint states.
+The three fought.
+Shepard held his arm around Grant's neck and Crosby punched and kicked Grant, the complaint states.
 Grant remained on life support for three days before he was pronounced dead from a lack of oxygen to the brain.

 Crosby remained quiet for much of the hearing, save for his answers to Manning's questions, but he said he wished things had gone differently the night of the fight.